LexSheyn/Trick3DEngine/README.md

 		+ Callback invocation order can be changed at runtime.
 		+ Event callbacks has to have a bool8 type and this should be interpreted as 'Continue invocation?' where 'return true' means 'Yes' and 'return false' means 'No'.

-		- Currently works with static functions only which means - singletons only;
+		+ Supports static functions with instance pointer as a parameter which instance can be accessed through.

 		- Currently subscriber have to manually unsubscribe from each event it has been subscribed on.

 Seems like TEvent & TDelegate are usefull only for some specific cases, where SEventSystem is suitable for everything.